What Is Training Preferences?

 How do these changes affect the estimated race times at the end of my plan?

-Will my adjusted Training Preferences carry over to other plans?
+Will my adjusted Training Preferences carry over to other or future plans?

 Do Training Preferences affect my Runna Strength or Yoga / Pilates / Stretch sessions?